 The good news is that scientific research has demonstrated many correlations when linking exercise and mental health care, such as a positive impact on sleep that may help some people overcome insomnia.

 In one study, older adults were able to improve their quality of sleep after performing aerobic exercise for just four months.
 They also experienced less sleepiness during the day and reported fewer symptoms of depression.

 Notice that the preceding study touches on daytime alertness, depression and sleep quality all at once.
 Lack of sleep increases your risk of depression, irritability and mood swings, so you have greater power over multiple mental health issues by simply regulating your sleep schedule and sticking to an exercise plan long term.

 Sufficient sleep makes it easier to stay awake during the day to perform your exercise routine, and performing that exercise routine will likely help you sleep.
 Better sleep can help improve your mood, and an improved mood will help keep you committed to your exercise plan.

 Once again, we can see how the connection between exercise and mental health creates beneficial cycles.
 Positive action leads to positive thought, and positive thought promotes positive action.

+We now know that exercise and mental health are linked.
 If your lifestyle is currently sedentary, start gradually adding exercise into your daily life.
 You may start by improving your overall activity level by getting up and moving around 10 minutes every hour during the day.
 Going out for short walks at least once or twice a day may be your next step.
 Eventually, you may find yourself briskly walking for an hour or more each day.

 Perhaps you may decide to join a water aerobics class at the YMCA or start going to Zumba classes at your local community center.
 Set a goal to move your body in some way each day, and you’ll see dramatic improvements in how you look and feel over the course of weeks, months and years.